IUST-Game4031/HW4-EndlessRunner/README.md

 # HW4-EndlessRunner
-In This Game One Guy Sould Run And Run And Run In An Endless Road
+In This Game One Guy Sould Run And Run And Run On An Endless Road